Halloween Candy Bark

 Step two in making Halloween candy bark showing smooth orange chocolate layer prepared on a plate before piping the spiderweb design.

-3. Add the dark chocolate web: Melt the dark chocolate and transfer to a piping bag or syringe.
-Pipe circles and dividers across the orange base.
+Step 3: Make the Spider Web.
+Melt the dark chocolate and transfer it to a piping bag or decorating syringe.
+Pipe circles and straight lines over the orange chocolate.
+Drag a skewer from the center to the edges to create a spider web pattern.

 step three of Halloween candy bark recipe showing dark chocolate circles piped on top of orange base before creating spiderweb design.